Disability for Children

 If you have a disabled child, you need as much financial support as you can get.
 Treatment and medicine can be expensive, and you may also have to pay for childcare or treatment facilities.
 Perhaps you have chosen to work fewer hours so you can be more available to take care of your child.
 It can be difficult to cover these costs while still providing your child with opportunities to enjoy all that life has to offer.

-Our firm wants to make the life of both you and your child easier by pursing Social Security Disability benefits.
+Our office wants to make the life of both you and your child easier by pursing Social Security Disability benefits.
 Navigating the system can be challenging, but with 20 years of experience, you can trust our Social Security Disability advocates to assist you every step of the way.

-If your child has a disability, a meeting with a trusted lawyer from our office will provide you with the guidance you need to apply for Social Security Disability benefits.
+If your child has a disability, a meeting with a trusted lawyer or representatives from our office will provide you with the guidance you need to apply for Social Security Disability benefits.
 During our nearly two decades of assisting clients in the application process, we have helped thousands to successfully apply for and obtain these types of benefits.

 How do I apply for SSD benefits for my child?